 As part of the Western Shield program to bring native animals back from the brink of extinction most parks are baited four or more times a year with 1080.
 1080 is found naturally in WA.
 It does not harm native wildlife, but it is poisonous to introduced predators such as the European red fox and feral cat.
 As a result of baiting, two native mammal species (quenda and tammar wallaby) have been removed from the state’s threatened species list since the start of Western Shield and continuing to bait will allow us to reintroduce species such as boodies, bilbies and numbats to areas of their former range.
 1080 will kill domestic cats and dogs, there is no antidote.

-If in doubt about where you can take your dog in our parks, contact the local DPAW office.
+The latest Western Shield fox and feral cat baiting maps showing poison risk areas can be viewed here.
+If in doubt about where you can take your dog in our parks, contact the local Parks and Wildlife Service office.

 More information can be found in the Pet owners beware brochure.